FAQ

 How can I prevent the manikin from moving?

 You can attach the manikin to the floor using (velcro) tape for example.
-Or alternative use a anti-slip mat underneath your manikin.
-We use a Laerdal Little Anne and have attached the manikin to its carrying bag with velcro tape.
+Or alternative use an anti-slip mat underneath your manikin.

 The ground level of the world seems to be at the wrong height.
 What should I do?

 Floor level is calibrated in the headsets guardian system.
 It is extremely important that this is done right.
 Together with the manikin height this determines whether compression depth can be accurately measured and calculated.
-For Meta Quest 2 you can find detailed information here for setting up the guardian.
+You should reset and redraw the guardian and carefully set the ground level.
+Do not use the automatic guardian detection as provided by some headsets.